passepartoutvpn/passepartout/README.md

     CFG_GROUP_ID = com.example.MyAppGroup // omit the "group." prefix
     CFG_APPSTORE_ID = 1234567890 // optional for development, can be bogus

+Also, `PATH` must include your golang installation in order to compile WireGuardKit:

+    PATH = $(PATH):/path/to/golang

-After that, open `Passepartout.xcodeproj` in Xcode and run the `Passepartout-iOS` or `Passepartout-macOS` target.
+To eventually test the app, open `Passepartout.xcodeproj` in Xcode and run the `Passepartout` target.

 ## License